fpmi-tp2023/labrabota5pr2-fluffy-kittens/README.md

 ## Overview

-Supported Platforms:
+*Supported Platforms*:

 * MacOS ✔️
 * Linux ✔️

-*Music Salon* is a console application that allows browsing through the rich catalog of fictional (or not so) CD-Disc 💽 shop.
-We implemented responsible User Interface to provide better experience.
+*Music Salon* is a console application that allows browsing through the rich catalog of fictional (or not so) CD-Disc 💽 shop

+Responsible UI based on our window system provides reliable experience and our rich database holds information about every record in the store making it easy for both guests and shop administrators to find exactly what they look for

 ## Usage

 You can navigate through windows using arrow keys.
 Press Enter to execute actions on interactive windows like Form or Menu.
 Form fields support characters and digits as input

-Tip: Use Tab to return to previous window
+*Tip*: Use Tab to return to previous window

+*Keep in mind*: Changing terminal window size while app is running may result in render artifacts

 ## Credits

-Authors:
+*Authors*:

 * Lizaveta Shymkovich: Data Engineering, Manual & Automated QA, Associate Production
 * Artyom Shpakovski: Programming, DevOps, Design